tb-liu/Computer_Graphics_Playground/README.md

 # Playground
 Where I learn Vulkan and play around with it.
-Currently I am trying to make a SPH compute on GPU.
+Now SPH computes on GPU.
+I am working on reconstructing the water surface on GPU.

 You need to have CMake, Vulkan, and SDL2 installed to run this project.